Pegah-zangeneh/kickstarter-analysis/Readme.md

 # Kickstarting with Excel
+Performing analysis on Kickstarter data to uncover the trends
 ## Overview of Project
  Analyze the impact of launch dates and funding goals on the outcome.
 ### Purpose